sap-tutorials/Tutorials/tutorials/cloudsdk-js-vdm-create/cloudsdk-js-vdm-create.md

 ---

 ## Prerequisites
- - Have `Node.js` and `npm` [installed on your machine](s4sdkjs-prerequisites)
+ - Have `Node.js` and `npm` [installed on your machine](s4sdkjs-prerequisites).
- - Access to an SAP S/4HANA Cloud system or the [SAP API Business Hub Sandbox](https://api.sap.com/getting-started), or use the [Business Partner Mock Service](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html)
+ - Have access to an SAP S/4HANA Cloud system or the [SAP API Business Hub Sandbox](https://api.sap.com/getting-started), or use the [Business Partner Mock Service](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html).
- - Basic knowledge of OData is recommended, but not required
+ - Basic knowledge of OData is recommended, but not required.

 ## Details
 ### You will learn